sav-che/TL-2/Authors/Gilibert, Jean Emmanuel {std. Gilib.}.md

-> [!cite] BHL link: this entry starts at [page 942](https://www.biodiversitylibrary.org/item/103414#page/990/mode/1up) of TL-2 Vol. I.
+> [!cite] BHL link: this entry starts at [page 942](https://www.biodiversitylibrary.org/page/33121073) of TL-2 Vol. I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Gilibert, Jean Emmanuel {std.
 Gilib.} (Suppl.)|second entry]] for this author

 ### Author

-Gilibert, Jean Emmanuel (1741-1814), French botanist from Lyon who was for some time professor of botany at Wilna. (*Gilib.*).
+Gilibert, Jean Emmanuel (1741-1814), French botanist from Lyon who was for some time professor of botany at Wilna.
+**Abbreviated name**: *Gilib.*

 #### Herbarium and types